Disston Saws For Sale

 Saw 010

 No. 7 handsaw, early 1870's.
 One-son etch, two-son medallion.
-12 ppi., seven-inch wide saw plate, .038" at its thickest part, near the handle, tapering to .030 along the back of the plate.
+12 ppi., 26" length, seven-inch wide saw plate, .038" at its thickest part, near the handle, tapering to .030 along the back of the plate.
 Made at a time when the lightest plates were used for the finest toothings.
 Nice saw.
 Suitable either for display or cabinet work in thin stock.
 It has a good toothing, but could use sharpening.

 Price $98